What To Wear When Kayaking And Canoeing – Summer & Winter Clothing Tips

 Oceans And Lakes

 Depending on where you are in the world, and particularly the time of year, oceans and lakes can be pretty cold, even when the weather is warm.
-So, dressing appropriately for the temperature of the water is usually a good idea.
+So, dressing appropriately for the water temperature is usually a good idea when deciding what to wear kayaking - even in warm weather.

-If you’re in a sit-on-top and you’re paddling on the coastal waters of the Gulf of Mexico in the height of summer, you will probably have more issue with being too warm from the sun than too cold from the water.
+If you’re in a sit-on-top and you’re paddling on the coastal waters of the Gulf of Mexico in the warm weather in the height of summer, you will probably have more issue with being too warm from the sun than too cold from the water.

 If you’re not sure of the temperature of the lake or ocean before you head out it might be a good idea to wear clothing that would be suitable if the water was cold.

-Even if you don’t plan on getting wet, it’s always better to be prepared for a capsize.
+Even if you don’t plan on getting wet, it’s always better to be prepared for a capsize with a good kayaking outfit, even if you're kayaking in the summer.
 Plus, you can always remove your extra layers if you find the water is warm when you get there.
+It's better than being cold and wet the entire day on the water.

 It’s a good thing to keep in mind that whitewater will almost always be cold, so no matter what the weather might be like you should prepare accordingly, wearing suitable clothing for taking a dip in cold water.

-Whitewater paddling will likely mean that you will get wet, regardless of the type of vessel that you’re in.
+Whitewater kayaking will likely mean that you will get wet, regardless of the type of vessel that you’re in.

 Calm Rivers And Shallow Bays